 Many travellers who walk here are for ticking off Athens from the checklist.

 The acoustic details of Athens theatre may be silly for a person who wants to see something as fancy as Burj Khalifa.
 Yes, Athens nightlife is excellent, but if you have already gone to the party towns like Amsterdam, Berlin, Las Vegas, Tel Aviv and Bangkok, you may find Athens nightlife on the dull end.

-Odeon of Herodes Atticus: A Second-Century Theater.
-Greeks still hold live performances here in Summertime during Epidaurus Festival.
+This doesn’t make Athens any less lively.
+In the Odeon theatre, Greeks still hold live performances here in Summertime during Epidaurus Festival.

 How many days to spend in Athens

-If Athens is your first city in Greece, this is just a stopover between your next destination, and you are in the category of “I don’t like history+ruins” stay overnight and see Athens for one day.
-In that, you can visit Acropolis, ancient Agoras, Zeus temples and the first Olympic stadiums.
+Suppose you are in the category of “I don’t like history+ruins” stay overnight and see Athens for one day.
+In that, you can visit Acropolis, ancient Agoras, and the first Olympic stadiums.